 Pregnancy is a unique time in your life and for your body.
 Your body goes through many changes.
 Your doctor will monitor your and your baby’s health throughout the pregnancy.
 He or she will rely on a number of tests.
 Some of the tests are routine for every pregnancy.
-Certain tests will be repeated throughout the pregnancy.
+Some tests will be repeated throughout your pregnancy.
 Some women may undergo additional tests.
-Additional tests may depend on your age, the number of babies you are carrying, your health and family healthy history, ethnicity, and the results of previous pregnancy tests.
+These may depend on your age, your health and family health history, the number of babies you are carrying, ethnicity, and the results of previous pregnancy tests.

 Path to improved health

 Tests you may receive during pregnancy can include:

 - Blood pressure.
 You will get this test each time you see your doctor during your pregnancy.
 A small sleeve will be wrapped around your arm.
 The sleeve is connected to a monitor that checks your blood pressure.
 The test is painless.
 This test can help identify conditions such as preeclampsia.
 Preeclampsia is high blood pressure during pregnancy.
 It can affect the health of your kidneys and liver.
 If left untreated, it can cause serious problems during your pregnancy.

 - Urine test.
 You will get this test each time you see your doctor during your pregnancy.
 You will be asked to provide a urine sample at your doctor’s office.
 Your urine will be sent to a lab to check for bladder or kidney infection.
 Also, the lab will test your urine for excess protein.
 Too much protein could be a sign of preeclampsia.

 - Blood tests.
 The test involves inserting a small needle into a vein in your arm to collect a blood sample.
 It’s generally painless.
 The test will check for certain conditions, including sexually transmitted diseases, hepatitis B, HIV, and anemia.
 The lab will also check your blood type and Rh factor (a condition that measures the compatibility of your blood to your baby’s blood).